Benjamin-Philip/Benjamin-Philip.github.io/_posts/2020-09-04-pandoc-pdfs.md

 # What is pandoc?

-When we write, a document say, a .txt file and want to convert it into html, We would need a script that could convert a .txt file into html.
+When we write document say, a .txt file and want to convert it into html, We would need a script that could convert a .txt file into html.
 And that's what [pandoc is about.](https://pandoc.org/index.html) It is a haskell script that can convert almost markup format into another one.
 In my opinion, It is the "Swiss army knife" of document converters.
-It is even a haskell library.
+It even has a haskell API.

 # Installing pandoc